By Michael Glauser, Next Avenue Contributor

 (MORE: 10 Tips for ‘Senior’ Entrepreneurs)

-Here are five lessons we learned from this unique and experienced group of successful small business owners:
+Here are five lessons we learned from this unique and experienced group of successful entrepreneurs:

 1. Start With a Clear Purpose